rahul051296/small-talk-rasa-stack/data/nlu/smalltalk/dialog.what_do_you_mean.md

 - i don't understand what you meant
 - what did you blabber?
 - don't blabber
-- you're blabbering
-- don't babble
-- why do you bore me
-- Okay don't bore me
 - you don't understand like anything
+- Why do you lie?